Frederick Conyngham, 7th Marquess Conyngham: Marriages and children

 His second marriage, in 1971, to Elizabeth Rudd (née Hughes) was also dissolved.
-His third wife, Daphne Walker (née Armour), whom he married in 1980, died in 1986: a son from her first marriage is Lieutenant General Sir Roland Walker.
-He married fourthly, in 1987, Annabelle (née Agnew), now styled The Dowager Marchioness Conyngham, who was appointed a Dame of Justice of the Order of St John (DStJ) in 2010.
+His third wife, Daphne Walker (née Armour), whom he married in 1980, died in 1986: a son from her first marriage is General Sir Roland Walker.
+He married fourthly, in 1987, Annabelle (née Agnew), now styled Dowager Marchioness Conyngham, who was appointed a Dame of Justice of the Order of St John (DStJ) in 2010.